DouweHorsthuis/EEG-quality-analysis/README.md

 1. Clicking **HOME** (left top corner)
 2.  **Set Path** (in the middle of the top panel)
-3.  **Add with Subfolders…**
+3.  **Add with Sub folders…**
 4. Find where you have the function folder, you just downloaded, and add it.

 ### How to prepare your data

-This script expect that your bdf files are organized in one folder per paradigm with sub folder for each participant.
+This script expect that your BDF files are organized in one folder per paradigm with sub folder for each participant.
 Which looks something like this: